distrohelena/the-harvester/README.md

 The `jira` plugin mirrors the workflow used in the standalone Jira VS Code extension: supply the Jira site URL plus your user email + API token and the harvester automatically:

 - Discovers every accessible project through Jira's REST API.
-- Pulls the latest issues for each project (up to 200 per project) with their summary, status, assignee, labels, and timestamps.
+- Pulls the latest issues for each project (leave the recent limit blank to fetch everything, or set a cap if you only need the most recent tickets) with their summary, status, assignee, labels, and timestamps.
 - Builds navigation grouped by project → status, so you can browse tickets the same way as the editor integration.

 No extra configuration is required—just point it at a Jira tenant and the extractor handles pagination, legacy endpoint fallbacks, and artifact normalization.
 On the frontend the **Plugins → Jira** tab lists sources, renders projects/issues, and links directly back to Jira for deeper actions.